Laser Tattoo Removal Machines

 We use state of the art technology and provide a second to none customer care service; something we remain proud of for all the laser products we have on sale.

 What are tattoos?
-They are illustrations on the skin born out of pigments that are inserted into the dermal skin layer.
-Tattoos are usually organised into ones that are professionally made, amateur tattoos, and cosmetic tattoos.
+They are illustrations on the skin born made of pigments that are inserted into the dermis.
+Tattoos are usually organised into three types: professional, amateur, and cosmetic tattoos.

-Professional tattoos are done with tattoo machines that have delicate needles which eject pigments deep into the dermis.
+Professional tattoos are done with tattoo machines that have delicate needles which inject pigments deep into the dermis.
 These tattoos are intended to be permanent.
-Any removal of a professional tattoo is likely to need several rounds of treatments before the tattoo is faded from the skin.
+Any removal of a professional tattoo is likely to need several rounds of treatments before the tattoo is faded from the skin, with the exception of black and blue tattoos which are removed relatively quickly.

 In contrast, amateur tattoos are created using manual needles or portable tattoo machines that are for home-use.
 Amateur tattoos differ from professional tattoos in that they are often less distinctive on the skin, and may have a lighter or more faded look about them.
-This makes them quicker to remove using a laser.
+This makes them quicker to remove by lasers.

 Cosmetic tattoos are very different.
 Made using the process of micropigmentation, they are often described as permanent makeup rather than tattoos.
 Cosmetic tattoos include tinted eyebrows as well as permanent eye-and lip liner.
 They tend to be the easiest to remove with the exception of ones made using the ingredients of titanium dioxide and iron oxide.

-Tattoo removal used to involve significant and painful procedures that sometimes scarred the skin even worse, namely: Dermabrasion, cryosurgery, salabrasion, surgical excision, chemicals and electro surgery.
+Tattoo removal used to involve significant and painful procedures that sometimes scarred the skin, namely: Dermabrasion, cryosurgery, salabrasion, surgical excision, chemicals and electro surgery.
 Often these intense methods failed to remove the tattoo in its entirety.
-Laser technology has transformed laser removal by not only making it effective, but by making it comparatively pain-free.
+Laser technology has transformed laser removal by not only making it effective, but by making it comparatively less painful.
 This is achieved by using different wavelengths that correspond with specific pigments.

 Laser tattoo removal is based on selective photothemolysis.
 For it to work the following conditions must occur:

-- The laser light reaches the skin tattoo pigment.
+- The laser light reaches the tattoo pigment.

-- The laser light is absorbed more by the tattoo pigments than the skin around it.
+- The laser light is absorbed more by the tattoo pigments than the tissues around it.

-- The pulse duration of the laser is low so that the tattoo pigment won't go into the rest of the skin before it is heated to decomposition temperature.
+- The pulse duration of the laser is low so that the tattoo pigment reaches decomposition temperature before the surrounding tissues are affected.

-- There must be just enough energy expended during every pulse for the pigment to begin the decomposing process.
+- There must be just adequate pulse energy reaching the pigment to begin the decomposing process.

-The machine is paid for in just less than THREE MONTHS, based on only two treatments per day (Assumes six working days per week.
+The machine is paid for in just less than FOUR WEEKS, based on only seven treatments per day (Assumes six working days per week.
 Each treatment £55 + VAT.

 Sidenote: A pair of laser goggles for the operator and an eye shield for the patient is included with the machine.
 Additional operator’ goggles cost £120, suitable for those clients who want to have a family member or a friend present at the time of treatment.